JosephGacula/360-Project-3/README.md

 3.Depending on if you have dependencies like Python previously installed or not, it will launch automatically typically under 25 seconds.

-At this point, hold control key and click on the server url.
-After clicking on the server url, you will be taken to the prototype site.
+You will be taken to the prototype site.
 Here, you can upload, claim, and give descriptions for items.

+## Features
+Once on the web application, users are able to:

+1. Create an account
+2. Upload lost items with a description and image
+3. Claim items